2BSDE with uncertain horizon and application to stochastic control in erratic environments: Introduction

 \subsection{Backward Stochastic Differential Equations and stochastic control}

 Backward Stochastic Differential Equations (BSDE for short) are a class of stochastic equations characterized by a terminal condition $\xi$ and a generator function $F$, which depend on time $t$, randomness $\omega$ and space variables $y,z$.
 On a probability space $(\Omega,\mathcal F,\mathbb P)$ equipped with a Brownian motion $W$.
 A solution to a BSDE parametrized by $(\xi,F)$ is a pair of stochastic processes $(Y,Z)$, adapted to the filtration of the Brownian motion satisfying the following backward equation\footnote{All equations in this introduction are presented informally and without full mathematical rigor.
-Their purpose is to motivate the study in this paper.
-In the main body of the work, a proper mathematical treatment is provided.}
+Their purpose is solely to motivate the study; rigorous treatment follows in the main body of this work.}